Homepage

 Warning

-This article series promote UserProfiles and Forms, which are deprecated.
-We decided to reduce the learning curve by promoting explicit implementation via Liuid, Pages and GraphQL, instead of a built-in features, which add magic into the mix and hence increase the learning curve and makes debugging harder.
+This article series promotes UserProfiles and Forms, which are deprecated.
+We decided to reduce the learning curve by promoting explicit implementation via Liquid, Pages and GraphQL, instead of built-in features, which add magic into the mix increasing the learning curve and making debugging harder.
 Please refer to our Get Started to read up-to date articles, including User Authentication

 This guide will help you create sign-up forms for users.